HONDA ELITE 110 (NHX110)

 Model Background

-This new Elite seems to be a replacement for the departed Elite 80 (1985 - 2007) although if you follow its family tree back it’s actually a successor to the Aero 80 sold here from ’83 - ’85.
+The new Elite seemed to be a replacement for the departed Elite 80 (1985 – 2007) although if you follow its family tree back it was actually a successor to the Aero 80 sold here from ’83 – ’85.
 Overseas the Aero 80 was sold as the Lead 80.
-The Aero 80 was dropped here after 1985 but overseas it continued to be updated.
+The Aero 80 was dropped here after 1985 but elsewhere it continued to be updated.
 It moved to 90cc in the late 80’s and then it was redesigned in the 90’s and bumped to 100cc (and 4-stroke).
-The present generation is the Lead 110, which we are now getting as the new Elite.
+The present generation is the Lead 110, which is what arrived as the 2010 Elite.

 Motor

-Like the Elite 80 (and the Aero 80), this scooter offers small wheels and great power for running around town.
-At 108cc’s and a corresponding 8.9hp, the Elite 110 is a nice performer around town without creating any illusions of highway capability.
-With nearly 9hp and 6.9 lbs/ft of torque available, drivers have roughly double the power available from Honda's 4-stroke 50cc offerings and still ahead of every 2-stroke 50cc on the market.
+Like the Elite 80 (and the Aero 80), this scooter offered small wheels and great power for running around town.
+At 108cc’s and a corresponding 8.9hp, the Elite 110 is a nice performer without creating any illusions of highway capability.
+With nearly 9hp and 6.9 lbs/ft of torque available, drivers have roughly double the power of Honda’s 4-stroke 50cc offerings and easily more than every 2-stroke 50cc on the market.
 Owners will have no trouble keeping up with traffic around town on this scoot.
-Top speed on the Elite 110 is restricted to about 50-53mph.
+Top speed on the Elite 110 is restricted to 50-53mph.
 Unrestricted, the Elite 110 can wander to about 55-57mph.

 Style and Amenities

-For the North American market, Honda has relocated the front blinkers to meet DOT regulations.
-The stylish integrated blinkers mounted just above the front fender have been capped off and new blinkers are mounted just off the brake levers.
+For the North American market, Honda relocated the front blinkers to meet DOT regulations.
+The stylish integrated blinkers mounted just above the front fender were capped off and new blinkers mounted just below the brake levers.
 You can see these integrated blinkers in the silver photo below, and the USA spec blinkers in the first red photo.
-This change leaves an opportunity for enthusiast owners to spend handsome amounts of money importing the stylish JDM blinkers.
+This change leaves an opportunity for enthusiastic owners to spend handsome amounts of money importing the stylish JDM indicators.

 As for storage, the Elite has it in abundance.
 In addition to a nice glovebox, the Elite 110 has enough space under the seat to swallow two full face helmets!
 With that plus the rear rack, front glovebox and grocery bag hook (seen just above the glovebox) this Elite is fully decked out.
 The only way to add more would be to add a rear case.
 If you need that, Honda will sell you a 27 liter rear case for an additional $144.
 Storage is definitely a strong point.